camaraproject/SessionInsights/README.md

 * Note: in first steps the concept will be described with user stories.
 The relation to existing APIs (e.g. application-profiles, connectivity-insights, quality-on-demand) will be describe to identify if any and which new API(s) are needed
 * Describe the concept, develop, document, and test the APIs
 * Started: September 2024
-* Originall proposed as Quality by Design (QbD) - has been renamed to SessionInsights to better reflect the scope of the API
+* Originally proposed as Quality by Design (QbD) - has been renamed to SessionInsights to better reflect the scope of the API

 ## Release Information